DOdrums/PortfolioProjectFiveAPI/README.md

 ### Business Goals

-The main goal of this project is to give a user the ability to book appointments at the NailsbyFaar nail salon.
-User should also get a good feeling for the salon and know what to expect from the treatments.
-If the user books an appointment, they should be able to make updates to their appointments in a user dashboard.
+The main goal of this project is to give a user the ability to find and connect with musicians on Melo.
+User is able to get a feel for a musicians playing style and ability and can immediately see (from the 'status' indicator) if somebody is available for new projects or not.
+Furthermore, a User can share his music and possibly gain some popularity with it, by appearing in the 'Most Mic'd Songs' list.

 ### Target Audience

-It might be obvious, but the target audience of this website is people who love getting their nails done!
-There isn't much more to be said about it, it can be people who go get their nails done for the first time, people who've gotten their nails done hundreds of times or people who are recurring customers at this specific salon.
-As long as they like pretty nails!
+The target audience for this platform is muscicians.
+The musicians can be of any experience level, it's a place for both amateurs and professionals to meet fellow musicians!

 ### User Stories

-User stories were written together with salon owner and were all written to fit within the agile methodology.
-They have the following criteria:
+User stories were written with the front end in mind, but were of course also used to determine things like the database schema, models and views of the DRF backend.
+The User Stories have the following criteria:

 * title
 * clear description